SowgataB/Mindscape-Mayhem/README.md

-Hello world, in this repo I'm trying to make a mystery detective game called "Mindscape Mayhem".
+Hello world !! in this repo I'm trying to make a mystery detective game called "Mindscape Mayhem".
 It will take a couple of months to complete the game until then enjoy other games.
 Hope you all will enjoy the game too when it's released.